ClipFinance/strategy-router/docs/docs.md

 With partial withdraw all NFTs are burned and issuing share tokens for remaining amount.
 User's share tokens formula is remaining amount of coins divided by current PPS.

 User can withdraw part or whole amount noted in his Receipt NFT directly from the batching if cycle noted in the receipt is not closed yet.
-If closed then he can convert his NFTs into Share Tokens, these shares can be used to withdraw stablecoins from strategies inlcuding profits.
-User can choose one of the supported stablecoins to receive after withdraw.
+If closed then he can convert his NFTs into Share Tokens, these shares can be used to withdraw tokens from strategies inlcuding profits.
+User can choose one of the supported tokens to receive after withdraw.

 There is also function to compound all the strategies which can be called anytime by anyone, and it is also called when depositing batch into strategies.

 ### Platform fee collection
 Platform fee is collected inside each strategy as strategies are unique.
-I.e biswap gives token in reward and when platform sells token for stablecoin to auto-compound, 20% from the amount is moved to platform's treasury.
+I.e biswap gives token in reward and when platform sells token for token to auto-compound, 20% from the amount is moved to platform's treasury.
 Acryptos on BSC and Curve give rewards in their token and also in the interest bearing token.

 ### Adjust to most profitable strategies